 There are certain financial and legal actions you must do to get your business started, regardless of what idea you decide on.
-All entrepreneurs have to take these steps, but for women entering the business world, it becomes even more important.
+All entrepreneurs have to take these steps, but for women starting a business, it becomes even more important.
 Gender bias is one of the biggest, overarching challenges you may encounter when starting your business, and it can take many different forms, making it something you will likely have to deal with frequently.

 Once you’ve picked your business idea, market research is the next thing you need to do.
 Market research involves gathering and analyzing information about the niche you would like to enter.
 This is a crucial component of business strategy, as it can help you identify potential customers and determine whether or not your business idea is feasible.
 You can then leverage that research to your business’ advantage.

 Conduct research on your customers’ demographic information, the level of demand in and the size of your market, and any potential competitors.
 The information gleaned from market research can range from large-scale trends, such as your customers’ spending habits, to specific feedback about your business.